ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 Introduction
 ============

-This specification defines a parameter for the CAA 'issue' and 'issuewild' properties allowing authorization conferred by a CAA policy to be restricted to specific ACME accounts.
+This specification defines a parameter for the 'issue' and 'issuewild' properties of the Certification Authority Authorization (CAA) DNS resource record {{RFC6844}}, allowing authorization conferred by a CAA policy to be restricted to specific ACME {{I-D.ietf-acme-acme}} accounts.
 The accounts are identified by account key thumbprint.

 Terminology
 ===========